accidentalrebel/accidentalrebel.com/content/ioli-crackme-0x01.md

 Tags: re, crackme
 Category: re

-I am continuing my reverse engineering review by tackling the *IOLI crackmes by pof*.
+I am continuing my reverse engineering review by tackling the *IOLI crackmes* by [@pof](https://twitter.com/pof).
 These are beginner friendly challenges that is perfect for newbies or for those who want to review the basics like me.
 Check out my writeup for 0x00 [here]({filename}/ioli-crackme-0x00.md).

 # Getting the password